Hiskyliu/Interview-Algorithms/README.md

-##Interview Algorithms
+##Interview Questions -- Algorithms for interview
-Contain the general interview algorithms
+Contain the general algorithms implementation for interview

 ### Binary Search Tree (BST)
 BST: binary search tree is a sorted tree.
 For the key of each node: